intel/opencl-intercept-layer/docs/FAQ.md

 $ ldd ./your_opencl_application
 ```

-This should produce output like:
+This should produce output like this:

 ```sh
     libOpenCL.so.1 => /path/to/your/libOpenCL.so.1 (0x00007f9182d27000)